slatex/lmhtools/README.md

 Other issues that are not really considered errors can be shown with extra command line options:
 * `-ma`: Show missing alignments.
-* `-mvx`: Show missing verbalizations in all language files.
+* `-im`: Show missing verbalizations in all existing language files.
-* `-mv-...`: `...` should be a language like `en` or `de`.
+* `-mv`: The script prints all missing verbalizations for the languages specified after this argument, including if a language file is missing for a module.
-        The script then prints all missing verbalizations for the language, even if no language file for a module has been created yet.
+         Examples with the language arguments could be `-mv en de` or `-mv all`.
 * `-e`: emacs mode (different formatting of file paths, output directly opened in emacs)

 Example call: